sreehari-aot/IOT-server/README.md

 ## Get started

 ### Using Docker compose
-1. run `docker-compose up -d` to spin up the databasee, server and client
+1. run `docker-compose up -d` to spin up the databasee, server, client and the publisher

-2. check into `publisher` directory to publish data
-3. run `npm i && node scripts` to run the scripts
+The publisher will start sending data once the container is up and running, be patient and wait for couple of minutes to see the graphical representation of the data, head over to http://localhost:3000 to get the charts and will be updated with new data point every 20 secs.
+Please refresh to see the updated data.

 ### for development